awsdocs/aws-doc-sdk-examples/dotnetv3/CloudWatch/README.md

 1. Get and display a metric image.
 1. Clean up resources.

-Before you compile the .NET application, you can optionally set configuration values, including account and topic settings for sending an email from your alarm, in the `settings.json` file.
+Before you compile the .NET application, you can optionally set configuration values in the `settings.json` file.
+These settings include your account and topic settings for sending an email from your alarm.
 Alternatively, add a `settings.local.json` file with your local settings, which will be loaded automatically when the application runs.